captn3m0/ideas/README.md

 to compatible Helm Charts that others can re-use.
 Basically: Helm Charts for Self-Hosting.

 The input for these would be the terraform code at https://git.captnemo.in/nemo/nebula

+# Fake Paytm Payment

+A fake webapp that goes fullscreen and does the following:

+1. Has a QR Code Scanner and OCR Scanner that scans Paytm QR Codes
+2. Lets users enters any amount
+3. And gives a green check to say that the payment was successful.

+Why: To demonstrate to Paytm that they need to educate their merchants better about authenticating payments.

+Likely illegal to distribute though.

 ---